haoyuhu/bert-multi-gpu/README.md

                 InputExample(guid=guid, text_a=text_a, text_b=text_b, label=label))
         return examples

-# add CustomProcessor to processors in run_custom_classifier.py
+# Add CustomProcessor to processors in run_custom_classifier.py
 def main(_):
     # ...
-    # adding 'custom' processor name means that you can pass --task_name=custom to this script
+    # Register 'custom' processor name to processors, and you can pass --task_name=custom to this script
     processors = {
         "cola": ColaProcessor,
         "mnli": MnliProcessor,